 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GM5 does not feature such a mic input.

-Both the GM5 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the GM5 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the GM5 and RX10 II can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GM5 and the Sony RX10 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-GM5: